 If one holds on to the illusion of quantity, the role of the vanguard must unavoidably be accepted.
 Authoritarians have nothing against this.
 Anarchists, on the other hand, have a great deal against it.
-Unfortunately, this being 'against' the vanguard often turns into a sterile debate, the argument often turning to the difference between authoritarian structures and libertarian ones.
-This point deserves to be gone into further. leads to the vanguard closing in on itself.
-Through the activity of criminalisation, power will do the rest.
+Unfortunately, this being 'against' the vanguard often turns into a sterile debate, the argument often mense furnace of revolutionary totality.
+And so one wants to act quickly to speed up a process that takes its own time and goes at its own pace.
+We begin to feel it weighing on us as though we had to carry it upon our shoulders.